 Understand the options for secrets detection

 As we’ve shown, not all secrets detection tools are created equal.
 You’ll need to ensure that you really understand your use case to effectively assess which tools will adequately address your security risks within GitHub or other code repositories.
-If you want to learn more about the problem of secrets or credential leaks, read our Guide to Secrets Detection on GitHub.
+If you want to learn more about the problem of secrets or credential leaks, read our Guide to Secrets Detection on GitHub or download our webinar on protecting codebases from secrets exfiltration.
+You can also watch the video below to learn how Drupal hosting company Acquia protects their codebases with Nightfall.

 Subscribe to our newsletter